 For those who have installed the Iperius Console Agent directly from Iperius Backup, you can skip this step and go directly to step 3 of this guide, since enabling notifications has already been performed during the first phase.

-At this point, we can go to the last step of our guide: the installation of Iperius Console and the first login in the renewed console interface.
+At this point, we can go to the last step of our guide: the first login in the Iperius Console interface.